blogfoster/wp-blogfoster-insights/README.md

 # blogfoster insights wordpress.com plugin

-This plugin integrates blogfoster insights into your wordpress.com blog.
+This plugin integrates blogfoster insights into your Wordpress blog.

 ## Description

-This Plugin integrats blogfoster Insights into your wordpress.com blog.
-It helps blogfoster to understand your blog and help you choosing the best campaigns.
-After you configured the plugin in the settings section blogfoster Insights starts to work.
+This Plugin integrates blogfoster Insights into your Wordpress blog.
+It helps you to understand your blog better and helps blogfoster to choose the best cooperations and campaigns for you.
+After you configured the plugin in the settings section, blogfoster Insights starts to work.

 ## Installation